MrudulaVasudev/UpGradProject/README.md

 # UpGradProject
-User Application

-Instructions to run the program
+User Application - Add a new user, search for the user you want and choose to either have a user active or inactive.

 ## Getting Started